Grammitis: Circumscription

 In a treatment of Grammitidaceae in 1990, Barbara S. Parris defined Grammitis broadly, to include about 400 species.
 At that time, she stated that "The treatment of Grammitis here as a large and diverse genus reflects our current lack of knowledge concerning relationships within the family".
 Other authors at that time circumscribed Grammitis more narrowly, to include about 200 species.

 Since about 2003, Grammitis has been understood as a genus of about 25 species with the other species to be eventually transferred to other genera, most of them new or resurrected.
 Grammitis sensu strictissimo (about 25 species) is distinguished by its black, sclerified leaf margins.
 It is sister to the monophyletic genus Cochlidium.

 In 2004, Grammitis was shown to be polyphyletic if broadly circumscribed.
 Grammitis tenella had been shown to be closely related to Adenophorus in 2003, and the new combination Adenophorus tenellus was published in 2008.
 Several species formerly in Grammitis have been transferred to Oreogrammitis.
 These include Oreogrammitis clemensiae, Oreogrammitis hookeri, and others.
 The genera Ctenopterella, Dasygrammitis, Radiogrammitis, Tomophyllum, and Xiphopterella were established in 2007 and some of these contain species that were formerly in Grammitis.
 Lellingeria tomensis was moved out of Grammitis to Lellingeria in 2004.
 Transfers to other genera have also been made.
 The classification of Grammitis basalis, Grammitis recondita, and others remains undecided.

+Plants of the World Online circumscribes Grammitis broadly, with 700 species and 56 generic synonyms.